 Using a design system provides a single source of truth.
 One place where every design element is housed.
 The benefits include:

-- Need to change something?
+- Rapid iteration - need to change something?
 Change it once and it’s changed everywhere.

 - Reduced costs - more design and technical debt means things take longer to design and build, which means higher opportunity and $ costs to you